SeaQL/sea-schema/README.md

 ## About

 SeaSchema is a library to help you manage database schema.
-It provides data structures for representing schema definitions and tools to discover and manipulate them.

-For now, MySQL support is done and Postgres support is in progress.
-At the end, we'd want to support schema conversion between MySQL and Postgres.
+It provides a suite of tools, including schema definition, discovery and manipulation.

 ## Architecture

-You can use SeaSchema for many purposes, so the crate is divided into 5 features:
+You can use SeaSchema for many purposes, so the crate is divided into different modules:

 + `def`: type definitions
-+ `query`: query builder for querying information_schema
++ `query`: for querying information_schema
 + `parser`: for parsing information_schema (parsing sqldump is WIP)
-+ `writer`: for writing `Schema` as `TableStatement` and SQL
++ `writer`: for exporting `Schema` into SeaQuery and SQL
 + `discovery`: query, parse and construct a `Schema`
++ `migration`: schema manager and migrator

 JSON de/serialize on type definitions can be enabled with `with-serde`.

-## Example
+## Schema Discovery

 Take the MySQL [Sakila Sample Database](tests/sakila/sakila-schema.sql) as example, given the following table: